First, I visited the department for women.

 Everybody is pushing me closer to the grate, unarticulated sounds now reminding me of gurgling and not stopping.
 Only when a huge key turns in a large, rusty lock does everything quiet down.

 Now I find myself in a “privileged patient’s chamber”.

-This room is a little bigger than the others .
+This room is a little bigger than the others.
 The walls are the same cold concrete but not shabby and painted gray.
 There is an odd-shaped heater in the room to get warm.
-On the wooden tables there are haphazardly places fruits next to pulp fiction about killers and women’s detectives.
-Near the bed there is a huge Bible decorated by dark glasses that possibly could serve as a bookmark.
+On the wooden tables there are haphazard places fruits next to pulp fiction about killers and women’s detectives.
+Near the bed there is a huge Bible decorated with dark glasses that possibly could serve as a bookmark.

 The doctor says about the patient:

 -“He is so precise, pedantic.
 He is very accurate.
 Actually he is a little bit of a privileged patient.
 His mother serves in the church.
 That’s why…

 “Yes, it will be one year on the 18th.”

 “We came to Moscow with my mom.
 I was about 10, and when my mother went to the shop, I went for a walk.
 It was at Baumanskaya.